qsc-emily/PagerDuty/README.md

 ### Description
 This repo contains a PagerDuty Incidents Manager Integration.
 The goal is to allow for custom incidents to be created within Q-SYS and sent to PagerDuty.
 The controls can be placed on an UCI to allow for users to submit incidents based on their experience.

-### Support:
-THIS IS A ALPHA RELEASE!
-IT IS NOT OFFICIALLY SUPPORTED BY QSC!
-IT COULD BE PULLED OFF THE REPO AT ANYTIME IF THE SOLUTION GOES INTO BETA STATUS!

-If you have questions or comments, please address them in the QSC Communities for Developers Code Exchange.

 ### Solution Type:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Integration Concept
 ### Product Manufacturer